nipreps/nipreps-book/_sources/nipreps/nipreps.md

 The scope of these tools is strictly limited to pre-processing tasks.
 This eases the burden of maintaining these tools but also helps focus on standardizing each processing step and reducing the amount of methodological variability.
-*NiPreps* only support BIDS-Derivatives as output and so are agnostic to subsequent analysis.
+*NiPreps* only support BIDS-Derivatives as output.

 *NiPreps* also aim to be robust in their codebase.
 The pipelines are modular and rely on widely-used tools such as AFNI, ANTs, FreeSurfer, FSL, Nilearn, or DIPY and are extensible via plug-ins.